mhendrey/vekterdb/_sources/vekterdb.rst.txt

 first vector to match.
 To easily compare, we only need to see the "idx" column.

 The ``search()`` returns a list with one element for each of the query vectors.
-Each element of the list is a list of dicts that are the neighbors for that query vectory.
+Each element of the list is a dictionary with a single key, "neighbors", whose value is a list of dicts that are the neighbors for that query vectory.
 The dict's keys are the columns in the database table (or only those you specified with any ``*col_names``) and an additional ``"metric"`` which holds the similarity between that neighbor and the query vector.

 ::